brandur/sorg/content/drafts/postgres-sortsupport.md

 }
 ```

-`memcpy` (read "memory copy") extracts a datum worth of
+`memcpy` ("memory copy") extracts a datum worth of bytes
-bytes from a `pg_uuid_t` and places it into `res`.
-We can't
+from a `pg_uuid_t` and places it into `res`.
+We can't take
-take the whole UUID, but we'll be taking its 4 or 8 most
+the whole UUID, but we'll be taking its 4 or 8 most
 significant bytes, which will be enough information for
 most comparisons.

+!fig src="/assets/postgres-sortsupport/uuid.svg" caption="Abbreviated key formats for the `uuid` type."

 The call `DatumBigEndianToNative` is there to help with an
 optimization.
 When comparing our abbreviated keys, we could
-do so with `memcmp` (read "memory compare")  which would
+do so with `memcmp` ("memory compare")  which would compare
-compare each byte in the datum one at a time.
-That
+each byte in the datum one at a time.
+That's perfectly
-perfectly functional of course, but because our datums are
+functional of course, but because our datums are the same
-the same size as native integers, we can take advantage of
+size as native integers, we can take advantage of the fact
-the fact that CPUs are optimized to compare integers
+that CPUs are optimized to compare integers really, really
-really, really quickly by arranging them in memory *like*
+quickly, and arrange the datums them in memory as if they
-integers.
-You can see this integer comparison taking place
+were integers.
+You can see this integer comparison taking
-in the UUID abbreviated key comparison function:
+place in the UUID abbreviated key comparison function:

 ``` c
 static int